AvitBrian/alu-higher_level_programming/python-test_driven_development/README.md

 test_driven_development 😒 I hate these ones...
 # Background Context:
-just doing a bunch of stuff and the making gazzilions of tests for nothing! mtche.
+just doing a bunch of stuff and then making gazzilions of tests for nothing! mtche.